 It’s Austria.
 The mountains are filled with the sights of castles!
 They’re imposing, impressive, usually undefeatable and impregnable.
 Indeed, some of the castles were so solidly build, invaders could only take possession of them by starving the occupants into surrender.

-The castles also are outstanding and look as if they are taken from a fairy tale.
+The castles in Austria also are outstanding and look as if they are taken from a fairy tale.
 They usually sat on the highest hills in the area, allowing soldiers to look out over the valleys to see if invaders were approaching.
 The castles stand out, nestled in a forest of green trees.
 Because the castles are so huge and made of white or light-colored stone, they can be seen from miles away.

 Austria has dozens and dozens of castles located throughout the country.
 While many are located in Lower Austria, visitors are likely to run into one wherever they travel in this Alpine country, from Vienna to Salzburg and beyond.

 Many of the castles were ordered built by Catholic archbishops in medieval times as a defense mechanism against invaders, making them appear more like fortresses than castles.
 Many changed ownership several times, depending on the invader of the month, before settling into state ownership; some castles are privately owned today.

 Visiting the castles, with the majestic Alps in the background, will soon have one humming “Edelweiss” or “Climb Ev’ry Mountain,” songs from The Sound of Music, the most famous movie ever filmed in Austria.

 1. Burg Rappottenstein